jacereda/fsatrace/README.md

 ## Usage

-Make sure the .dll or .so files are in the same path as the executable and run:
+Make sure the .dll or .so files are in the same path as the `fsatrace` executable and run:

 	fsatrace <options> <output-file> -- <command>